dhili/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-9](./PA1_template_files/figure-html/unnamed-chunk-9.png)

-#### Mean total number of steps taken per day with the missing data filled in.
+#### Mean total number of steps taken each day with the missing data filled in.

 ```r
 #computing mean